marionwalton/media-and-society/1_media.md

 {: .example}
 For example, the <a href="https://commons.wikimedia.org/wiki/File:Iziko_Rhino.JPG">"Iziko Rhino"</a> (see Figure 2) is thought to have been created thousands of years ago when someone carefully engraved the image of a rhino on a rock.
 The creators of the engraving are thought to be the Later Stone Age ancestors of the /Xam San at Kinderdam in North West Province, who created images such as this between 1,000 and 10,000 years ago.
-The long-lasting medium of the rock engraving has survived many centuries and still connects contemporary viewers to its original creators despite the destruction of the /Xam society under colonialism.
+The long-lasting medium of the rock engraving has survived many centuries.
+The carved line still connects contemporary viewers to its original creators, despite the destruction of the /Xam society under colonialism.

 <img title="Rock engraving of Iziko Rhino from Kinderdam.Nkansah Rexford, CC BY-SA 3.0 &lt;https://creativecommons.org/licenses/by-sa/3.0&gt;, via Wikimedia Commons"
      alt="Iziko Rhino"